Zambo: Today

 Officially, zambos represent sizeable minorities in the northwestern South American countries of Colombia, Brazil, Venezuela, Guyana, and Ecuador, as well as in the Central American country of Panama.
 A small, but noticeable number of zambos, resulting from recent unions of Amerindian men to Afro-Ecuadorian women, and they are common in major coastal cities of Ecuador and in Imbabura province.
 Prior to rural-to-urban migration in Ecuador, Afro-Ecuadorians were mostly confined to the Esmeraldas Province and the Chota Valley in Imbabura Province.
 A 2021 genetic study in the journal Human Genetics and Genomic Advances showed that the average Afro-Ecuadorian carries significantly higher amounts of Amerindian ancestry than all other Afro-latino groups to the north of the country, with an average of 35.86% Amerindian heritage.

 In Central America, two indigenous-African mixed groups have developed: the Miskito and the Garifuna.
 The Garifuna originated from the combination of Africans who were shipwrecked or fled from neighboring islands to St. Vincent during the 17th and the 19l8th centuries.
 In 1797, they were deported by the British for supporting France during the French Revolutionary Wars to the island of Roatan, off the coast of Honduras.
 From there, they reached the mainland and developed communities along the coast of Central America from Nicaragua to Belize.

 In Mexico, where zambos were sometimes known as lobos (literally meaning wolves), they form a sizeable minority.
 According to the 2015 Intercensus Estimate, 896,829 people identified as both Afro-Mexican and Indigenous Mexican.
 The vast majority of the country's Afro-descended population has been absorbed into the wider mestizo population.
 Greater concentrations can be found only in communities scattered around the southern coastal states, including Michoacán, Guerrero, Oaxaca, Campeche, Quintana Roo, Yucatán, and Veracruz, where many of the country's Afro-Mexicans reside.

 Culturally, Mexican lobos followed Amerindian traditions, rather than African influences, as they often had Amerindian mothers and were brought up in her culture.
 Such acculturation also took place in Bolivia, where the Afro-Bolivian community absorbed and retained many aspects of Amerindian cultural influences, such as dress and the use of the Aymara language.
 Those communities of Afro-Bolivians reside in the Yungas region of the Bolivian department of La Paz.

 Under the old-fashioned term "zambo," the Garifuna are "zambos" (mixed-race Amerindians and Africans).

 Racism and discrimination

 The populations of African and Amerindian ancestry have generally been marginalized and discriminated against.

-In March 2008, the then US Senator Barack Obama reflected in a speech the difficult situation faced by the populations of African and Amerindian ancestors, thereby demonstrating his concern for the Zamba population of his country.